 - Criminal proceedings or convictions.

-Our main use for sensitive personal data will be to provide the services that we are commissioned to deliver and we will always make it clear to our clients what sensitive personal data we are collecting, why we are collecting this data and what purposes we may use it for.
+Our main use for special category data will be to provide the services that we are commissioned to deliver and we will always make it clear to our clients what special category data we are collecting, why we are collecting this data and what purposes we may use it for.

-We may also collect sensitive personal data if you make the information public or if you tell us about your health and care experiences relating to the support we provide you (for example, if you agree to act as a case study for us or volunteer to share your story); however, again, we will always make it clear to you when we collect this information from you what the sensitive personal data we are collecting is, and what purposes we may use it for.
+We may also collect special category data if you make the information public or if you tell us about your health and care experiences relating to the support we provide you (for example, if you agree to act as a case study for us or volunteer to share your story); however, again, we will always make it clear to you when we collect this information from you what the special category data we are collecting is, and what purposes we may use it for.

-We will not collect sensitive personal data about non-clients unless there is a clear reason for doing so.
+We will not collect special category data about non-clients unless there is a clear reason for doing so.
 For example, to enable everyone to participate in a fundraising initiative, we may need this information to ensure that we provide appropriate facilities or support to enable your participation.

 5. Your rights